 - It is because it makes your draft pretty well-rounded for the most part.

 - It’s a good laner, as we’ve seen, and then once again, it gives your team the ability to have this hunt combo, and there’s.
 So many heroes that work well with Storm.
 It could be sky wrath.
 It could be a Snapfire.

 It could be a Grimstroke like we see here.
 It could be a Hoodwink any hero that basically just follows up on the DPS or on the control is incredibly good in Grimstroke’s biggest problem as a hero.
 It is not how much impact he has if you already get on top of them.
 It’s the ability to actually get on top of them.
 So as we’ll see here, the ink swivel comes out.
 It’s going to hit eventually, and then after that.
 They’re able to eventually just pick up this kill.

 So it’s really, really well done.
 A big kill clears out their jungle, and it really opens up the map because now you’ll see Medusa, he knows.
 Is he not going to get ganked, right?
 How could he get ganked?
 Mars is dead.
 He sees where everyone is.
 He’s totally fine.
 Such movements like this with your position 4. completely not only change your own game and get you your own gold but also open up the map for your carry and even your offlaner if you’re an offender farming.

 - When you pull, it obviously is going to pull them both.
 It does like what the Axe would essentially do.
 It’s pretty freaking crazy.

 - That sets up for a stone gaze follow-up because the lash couldn’t turn around.

-- The Io is stuck in. and the middle is getting slowed by overcharge.
-They all get hit by the remnant, and the Snake gets doubled up by the soul bind as well.
+- The Io is stuck in.
+The middle is slowed by overcharge.
+They all get hit by the remnant, and the Snake gets doubled up by the soul binds as well.

 - They just get decimated.
 It was a ridiculous play.
 So that was just some beautiful stuff from Abed and from crit to set that up.